-• Crossing out:
+Crossing out:

-(a) If a candidate changes his / her mind over an answer and crosses out an attempt, award a mark if the final attempt is correct.

-(b) If a candidate crosses out an answer to a whole question but makes no second attempt at it, mark the crossed out work.

-• Annotations used in the mark scheme:

-(a) tc = 'tout court' and means that on its own the material is not sufficient to score the mark.

-• No response and '0' marks:
+- (a) If a candidate changes his/her mind about an answer and crosses out an attempt, award a mark if the final attempt is correct. - (b) If a candidate crosses out an answer to a whole question but makes no second attempt at it, mark the crossed out work. - For Questions 2 and 3, if the candidate has written an answer in the space provided for that purpose, you should ignore anything written anywhere else, unless: - (a) there is an indication from the candidate that other material should be considered. - (b) the candidate has continued their answer outside the space provided. - (c) there is no answer in the space provided. - Annotations used in the mark scheme: - (a) tc = 'tout court'.
+This means that, on its own, the material is not sufficient to score the mark. - No response and '0' marks: - (a) Award NR (no response):

-(a) Award NR (no response): If there is nothing written at all in the answer space or If there is only a comment which does not in any way relate to the question being asked (e.g. 'can't do' or 'don't know') or If there is only a mark which isn't an attempt at the question (e.g. a dash, a question mark). (b) Award 0: If there is any attempt that earns no credit.
-This could, for example, include the candidate copying all or some of the question, or any working that does not earn any marks, whether crossed out or not.
+If there is nothing written at all in the answer space or

+If there is only a comment which does not in any way relate to the question being asked (e.g. 'can't do' or 'don't know') or If there is only a mark which isn't an attempt at the question (e.g. a dash, a question mark).

+(b) Award 0:

+If there is any attempt that earns no credit, e.g. the candidate has copied out part or all of the question.

-• Optional questions:
+Option questions: